Maui Weather Forecast for May 26, 2026 | Maui Now

 Marine

-Fresh to strong easterly trades will persist through the first half of the week as a strong surface ridge remains north of the state.
+Issued at 359 AM HST Tue May 26 2026 Fresh to strong east-northeasterly trades will persist through midweek as a strong surface ridge remains north of the state.
 This will allow the Small Craft Advisory to continue across most Hawaiian coastal waters through midweek.
-Expect a gradual downward trend through the second half of the week and into next weekend due to a weakness forming in the ridge as a front passes far to the north.
+Expect a gradual downward trend through the second half of the week and especially by the weekend as a weakness in the ridge develops due to a front passing far to the north.

-Surf along south-facing shores will gradually lower tonight as a lingering medium-period south swell fades.
-A fresh long-period south swell will arrive Tuesday, then build to near the seasonal average through midweek before slowly easing Thursday.
-A more significant long-period south-southwest swell is expected by next weekend due to a storm-force low that passed southeast of New Zealand over the weekend.
+A fresh long-period south swell arrives today which will slowly build surf to near the seasonal average through Wednesday before easing Thursday.
+A more significant long-period south-southwest swell is expected by the weekend due to a storm-force low that passed southeast of New Zealand over the weekend.
 Satellite data showed a large fetch of 40 to 50 kt winds generating seas of 35 to just over 40 ft, focused toward, or just east of Hawaii along the 190-degree directional band.
-Expect surf to begin building locally Friday with 20+ second forerunners, then peak above/around the advisory level over the weekend.
-For the long range, expect a similar trend to persist through the first week of June as the active pattern persists within our swell window around New Zealand.
+Expect surf to begin building locally Friday with 20+ second forerunners, then potentially peak around advisory level over the weekend.

-Surf along exposed north- and west-facing shores will also continue to lower tonight as a small lingering north-northwest swell fades, but will trend up once again on Tuesday as the late season North Pacific activity continues.
-Although the bulk of the energy from this next swell will be focused northeast of the islands, expect long-period forerunners to arrive Tuesday, then fill in down the island chain through midweek.
-Above-average surf is likely by daybreak Wednesday near the peak before lowering Thursday.

 HFO Watches/Warnings/Advisories